RealChiefChen/To-do/README.md

 # Documentation

-todo:
+Todo:

 you can add a custom input when running from the command line the timer only counts in minutes

 for example ./todo 60

-gui:
+Gui:

-the voice switch enables/disables the voice the notification switch enables/disables the notification the espeak switch switches modes from espeak to espeak-ng
+The voice switch enables/disables the voice

+The notification switch enables/disables the notification

+The espeak switch switches modes from espeak to espeak-ng

 To change the default minutes input the minutes in the minutes box and enter it with the button below